kubernetes/minikube/site/content/en/docs/drivers/podman.md

 ## Known Issues

 - Podman driver is not supported on non-amd64 architectures such as arm yet.
 For non-amd64 archs please use [other drivers]({{< ref "/docs/drivers/_index.md" >}})
-- Podman2 driver is not supported yet.
+- Podman v2 driver is not supported yet.
 - Podman requirements passwordless running of sudo.
 If you run into an error about sudo, do the following:

 ```shell